Invariants of Lie algebras extended over commutative algebras without unit: Acknowledgements

-Thanks are due to Dimitry Leites for a careful reading of preliminary version of the manuscript and many suggestions which improved the presentation, and to Rutwig Campoamor-Stursberg for supplying some needed literature.
+Thanks are due to Semyon Konstein, Dimitry Leites, and Irina Shchepochkina for a careful reading of preliminary versions of the manuscript and many suggestions which improved the presentation, to Askar Dzhumadil'daev for drawing attention to papers \cite{alia-d} and \cite{alia-db} which provide an interesting connection between the topic of this paper and classification of skew-symmetric identities of algebras, to Clas L\"ofwall for drawing attention to the thesis \cite{larsson-thesis}, to Anna Tihinen (Larsson) for supplying it, and to Rutwig Campoamor-Stursberg for supplying some other needed literature.